tymyrddin/red-escalation/source/docs/thm/skynet.md

     Get file log3.txt? y
     getting file \logs\log3.txt of size 0 as log3.txt (0.0 KiloBytes/sec) (average 1.1 KiloBytes/sec)
     smb: \logs\> exit

+Content of `attention.txt`:

+    # cat attention.txt
+    A recent system malfunction has caused various passwords to be changed.
+All skynet employees are required to change their password after seeing this.
+    -Miles Dyson

+A message that would be sent by a system's administrator, by "Miles Dyson".

+Content of logs:

+    #  cat log*
+    cyborg007haloterminator
+    terminator22596
+    terminator219
+    terminator20
+    terminator1989
+    terminator1988
+    terminator168
+    terminator16
+    terminator143
+    terminator13
+    terminator123!@#
+    terminator1056
+    terminator101
+    terminator10
+    terminator02
+    terminator00
+    roboterminator
+    pongterminator
+    manasturcaluterminator
+    exterminator95
+    exterminator200
+    dterminator
+    djxterminator
+    dexterminator
+    determinator
+    cyborg007haloterminator
+    avsterminator
+    alonsoterminator
+    Walterminator
+    79terminator6
+    1996terminator

+Seems to be some kind of password list???

 Find hidden files or directories using gobuster: